parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 Create a Keycloak client for NGINX Plus in the Keycloak GUI:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. In the left navigation column, click Clients.
+1. In the left navigation column, click 'Clients'.

 .. image:: ../images/keycloak_click_clients.png

-2. On the Clients page that opens, click the Create button in the upper right corner.
+2. On the Clients page that opens, click the 'Create' button in the upper right corner.

 .. image:: ../images/keycloak_click_create.png